 Entering my last year of undergrad at Pitt the research project was still incomplete so I decided I would pursue an internship at DLC the summer after I graduated.
 My goal was to finish the project at DLC and then move to Phoenix to begin my adult life.
 My project originated because distribution circuit models were the only way to adequately assess the impacts of photovoltaic generation (PV) on a system, so I developed and conducted studies on the circuit models I had built to assess the state of DLC’s two circuits that had the most PV penetration.
 I also have improved the process that I am able to generate a model in a few hours, compared to an entire summer.
 Since the method of building circuit models was unique and did not require any Geographic Information System data, we decided to publish a conference paper at the 2018 IEEE Power and Energy Society general meeting on the project, where I was the primary author.

 While preparing to move to Phoenix, I was still struggling to decide what I wanted my future career to look like.
-I had a few phone interviews with hardware and software companies in Phoenix, but the products they produces were for bigger companies with lots of money, and I could not see myself becoming passionate about this type of work.
+I had a few phone interviews with hardware and software companies in Phoenix, but the products they produced were for larger companies, and I could not see myself becoming passionate about this type of work.
 My passions were cemented when I went on a three-day backpacking trip with my father in the Rocky Mountains.
 Nearing the completion of the hike, I climbed up to a vantage point and was completely isolated.
-I could not believe the beauty and the grace of my surroundings, and in that moment I decided I need to devote my career to make sure that what I was currently seeing, would be there when I came back in 20 years.
+I could not believe the beauty and the grace of my surroundings, and in that moment I decided I needed to devote my career to make sure that what I was currently seeing, would be there when I came back in 20 years.
 While I was working at DLC I learned about many of the challenges utilities are facing integrating PV into electric grid.
 So I decided that I would devote my career to working within the power sector and solving the problems of integrating renewable energy into the current system.

-Even though I was now working in my career field, I remained fully committed to moving to Arizona to fulfill the promise I had made to my grandmother 2 years prior.
+Even though I was now working in my career field, I remained fully committed to staying in Arizona to fulfill the promise I had made to my grandmother two years prior.
 Fortunately, my project had gained some traction at DLC and begun to produce results which led to a job offer from DLC, as the first and only remote employee at the company.
-As a remote employee, I have continued to create circuit models that DLC engineers can use to study our system, and I have broadened my knowledge of an industry that is at the beginning of going through substantial change.
+As a remote employee, I have continued to create circuit models that DLC engineers can use to study our system, and I have broadened my knowledge of an industry that is at the beginning of substantial change.
 Though I can see a future where I work at DLC for my entire career, I want to use my knowledge and talents to positively impact a greater scope of humanity, and solve problems that all utilities are facing, rather than just one.

 Therefore, I am beyond excited that I am beginning my graduate studies at ASU.
 Dr. Yang Weng’s expertise in Machine Learning will allow me to use cutting edge techniques to solve problems utilities are currently facing.
 I am presently studying how to break down the barriers that are preventing small scale PV and personal energy storage from being widely distributed and accepted.
 I want my research to benefit both the utilities and their customers.